catbagcrypto/solana-pumpfun-bundling/README.md

 # Solana PumpFun Bundling Service - CABAL.BOT

 Introducing our new **Pump Fun Bundling Service**, designed to provide both natural-looking buys or real bundled buys.
-Perfect for any team or developer looking to guarantee supply control for a pumpfun launch or Pump.fun CTO.
+Perfect for any team or developer looking to guarantee supply control for a pump fun launch or Pump.fun CTO.
+Our Bundler is proven to work & guarantee results

 ## What We Offer